ENTREP 2006 - Opportunity Assessment

 The oral presentation will be assessed against the following criteria:

-The executive summary will include an assessment of the extent to which the key content areas are covered succinctly and accurately.
+The Executive Summary, in addition, will include an assessment of the extent to which the key content areas are covered succinctly and accurately.

 Length and Presentation: